ClickHouse/ch-go/README.md

 * OpenTelemetry support
 * No reflection or `interface{}`
 * Generics (go1.18) for `Array[T]`, `LowCardinaliy[T]`, `Map[K, V]`, `Nullable[T]`
+* Reading or writing ClickHouse dumps in `Native` format
 * **Column**-oriented design that operates directly with **blocks** of data
   * [Dramatically more efficient](https://github.com/ClickHouse/ch-go-bench)
   * Up to 100x faster than row-first design around `sql`